SnowyMouse/invader/README.md

                                xbox-ntsc-tw, xbox-pal
   -h --help                    Show this list of options.
   -i --info                    Show credits, source info, and other info.
-  -P --fs-path                 Use a filesystem path for the tag path
+  -P --fs-path                 Use a filesystem path for the tag.
-                               directory.
   -r --reload-scripts          Only recompile sources referenced by the tag.
   -R --regenerate              Use the scenario tag's script source data as
                                data.
-  -t --tags <dir>              Use the specified tags directory.
+  -t --tags <dir>              Add the specified tags directory.
 Use multiple
                                times to add more directories, ordered by precedence.
+Default (if unset): "tags"
 ```